 Qurrent started with the Qbox, a device to monitor energy consumption in the home.
 As their own energy company, customers were offered a total concept for generating and saving electricity.
 The business plan was further refined in 2013 with a major focus on building a customer group that could themselves contribute to the energy transition.
 In order to give both customer and electricity company the same objective of saving as much power as possible and generating power themselves, no profit was earned on supplying energy.
-Many customers decided to take part, but in order to achieve real change, Qurrent had to be developed further.
-DOEN has made an extra €7.2 Million available for this over the years.
+Many customers decided to take part, but, in order to achieve real change, Qurrent had to be developed further.
+DOEN made an extra €7.2 Million available for this over the years.

 Qurrent supplies totally ‘green’ energy at cost price.
 For the fourth year running, the Consumentenbond (the Dutch Consumer Association) and Greenpeace have ranked Qurrent the greenest energy supplier in the Netherlands.
 And as well as supplying energy, Qurrent actively helps customers to generate and save electricity.
 Thanks to Qurrent a growing movement of more than 120,000 customers has arisen in a short time, but the ambition is even greater.
 That's why Qurrent has been Feyenoord's main sponsor since 2017 and its Kuip stadium has switched completely to green energy.